metaclass-nl/MetaclassAuthenticationGuardBundle/Resources/doc/Counting and deciding.md

 the total.

 This allows slow/distributed attacks to go on for a long period when the user logs in frequently.
-If the 'releaseUserOnLoginSuccess' option is set to false, user names are only released for the IP address and user agent the successfull login was made from (setting the 'userReleasedForAddressAndAgentAt' field).
+If the 'releaseUserOnLoginSuccess' option is set to false, user names are only released for the IP address where the successfull login was made from (setting the 'userReleasedForAddressAndCookieAt' field).
-The username may stay or become blocked for all the other IP addresses and user agents.
+The username may stay or become blocked for all the other IP addresses.
-The disadvantage is that the may be blocked when his IP address or user agent changes, for example because he wants to log in from a different device or connection.
+The disadvantage is that the may be blocked when his IP address changes, for example because he wants to log in from a different device or connection.